smeredith/smeredith.github.io/_posts/2021-04-13-teensy-radio-interface.md

 ## Audio Block Diagram

+![audio block diagram]({{ site.baseurl }}/images/teensy-radio-interface/audio-block-diagram.png)

 This diagram is from the [Audio System Design Tool for Teensy Audio Library.](https://www.pjrc.com/teensy/gui/?info=AudioControlSGTL5000)

-![audio block diagram]({{ site.baseurl }}/images/teensy-radio-interface/audio-block-diagram.png)
+See that site for details on how the library works.

 ## Audio Levels